-The process will be deployed from 1 September 2024 on (guidelines available in May 2024) with a deadline to deliver the requested information by 30 October 2024.
-These timing arrangements are needed to prepare a synthesis report on the progress to inform ACVTs and DGVTs and to support the Commission's work related to VET.
+The process will be deployed from June 2025 on (guidelines available in May 2025) with a deadline to deliver the requested information by 20 October 2025.

 In September and October, Cedefop will organise bilateral meetings with all countries to discuss progress of the measures described in the national implementation plans and identify national policy developments on which countries will need to focus their reporting.
 Dates of the bilateral meetings will be agreed between the Cedefop country manager and the national ReferNet coordinator.